 Directive (EU) 2018/2001 of the European Parliament and of the Council of 11 December 2018 on the promotion of the use of energy from renewable sources (RED II), Recital 5

 According to the CEER Report of 11 April 2017 (Status Review of Renewable Support Schemes in Europe C16-SDE-56-03, p.
 10) notes that in the period 2014-2015 FIT schemes were the most prevalent form of RES support throughout Europe (21 out of 28 Member countries) and throughout RES technologies.

-Green certificates schemes are implemented in seven countries although they are being phased out in Italy, Poland and in the UK.
+Green certificates schemes were implemented in seven countries although they are being phased out in Italy, Poland and in the UK.

-The said CEER document of 11 April 2017 further observes that in many CEER member countries, two or more support systems cohabit, often combining FIT schemes with more market oriented support elements such as investments grants (Austria, Malta), FIP (Czech Republic, Germany, Italy, UK) or green certificates (UK, Italy).
+The said CEER document of 11 April 2017 further observed that in many CEER member countries, two or more support systems cohabited, often combining FIT schemes with more market oriented support elements such as investments grants (Austria, Malta), FIP (Czech Republic, Germany, Italy, UK) or green certificates (UK, Italy).